Skip to content

 Photo ID you can use

 The Electoral Commission has published a list of accepted forms of photo ID.
-Please check the list carefully to see if your document is acceptable before using it as photo ID.
-A young person's bus pass is not considered accepted photo ID.
+Please check the list to see if your document is acceptable before using it as photo ID.

-Voters who do not produce a Voter Authority Certificate or valid photo ID will not be allowed to vote on polling day.
+Voters who do not produce valid photo ID or a Voter Authority Certificate or will not be allowed to vote on polling day.

 No suitable photo ID?